gegian22/latin102portfolio21/quiz2.md

  1. The brothers, whom Eurytion came to the wedding with, were violent Centaurs.
   a. cum quibus
   b.
 Brothers, masculine plural
   c.
-It is ablative becasue it is referecing the subject.
+It is ablative because the preposition cum always takes the ablative.

 2.Dexamenus, who was afriad of Eurytion, promised Deanira in marriage to him.
  a. cui
  b.
-Dexamenus, masculine singular
+Eurytion, masculine singular
  c.
 Dative singular becasuse it is referencing the indirect object of the sentence

-3.Eurytion, whose brothers were centaurs, was expected to marry Deianira. a.cuius b.Eurytion, masculine singular c.genitive singular because it is referncing the indirect object
+3.Eurytion, whose brothers were centaurs, was expected to marry Deianira. a.cuius b.Eurytion, masculine singular c.Genitive singular because he is the brother of the centaurs.

 4. Nessus, who Hercules killed, tried to rape Deianira.
  a. quem
  b.
 Nessus, masculine singular
  c.
-It is the accusative singular because it is expressing something about the subject.
+It is the accusative singular because it is expressing the direct object.

 5. Nessus gave Deianira a vial of blood by which Hercules was poisioned.
  a. quo
- b.
-Nessus, masculine singular
+ b. vial, masculine singular
  c.
 It is ablative masculine singluar because it's expressing the means by which the action came about.

 6. In Egypt, Hercules Killed the priest Busiris, who reguarly sacrificed foreigners.
  a. qui
  b.
 Busiris, masculine singular
  c.
-It is the nominative singualar because it describes busiris.
+It is the nominative singualar because it describes Busiris.

 7. Prometheus' heart was devoured by an eagle, which Hercules shot dead with his arrows.
  a. quem
  b.
-Eagle, feminine accusative singular
+Eagle, feminine singular
  c.
 It is the accusative singular because it is expressing the action Hercules took on the eagle.